Kian-Wee/Matlab-Scripts/README.md

 1.1) Stream optitrack data and broadcast over a UDP port

-1.1) Stream optitrack data and broadcast to ROS2 topic
+1.2) Stream optitrack data and broadcast to ROS2 topic(See px4_msg installation notes at the bottom

 2) Plot live optitrack data and rosdata in a 3D space